metatube-community/metatube-sdk-go/README.md

     // Get movie primary image id `hmn00268` from FANZA with aspect ratio and pos set to default. app.GetMoviePrimaryImage(fanza.Name, "hmn00268", -1, -1)

-    // Get movie primary image id `hmn00268` from FANZA with aspect ratio set to 7:10 and pos set to center. app.GetMoviePrimaryImage(fanza.Name, "hmn00268", 0.70, 0.5)
+    // Get movie primary image id `hmn00268` from FANZA with aspect ratio set to 7:10 and pos
+	// set to the center.
+    app.GetMoviePrimaryImage(fanza.Name, "hmn00268", 0.70, 0.5)

     // Get movie backdrop image id `DLDSS-077` from SOD.